A Unified View of Score-Based and Drifting Models

-Given $\mathcal U_{p,q}$, the drifting-model template distills the update via a fixed-point regression objective with a stop-gradient target:

-Intuitively, at each iteration the method (i) computes a frozen one-step transported sample $\tilde{\mathbf{x}}=\mathcal U_{p,q_{\btheta}}(\mathbf{x})$ using the current model, and (ii) fits the next generator to regress onto this transported cloud.
+Intuitively, at each iteration the method first computes a frozen transported sample $\tilde{\mathbf x}=\mathcal U_{p,q_\btheta}(\mathbf x)$ using the current model, and then fits the next generator to regress onto this transported cloud.

-\paragraph{Objective-Level Equivalence.} For any fixed $\btheta$, the stop-gradient makes the target constant for backpropagation, but the value of the loss simplifies:
+\paragraph{Objective-Level Equivalence.} For any fixed $\btheta$, the stop-gradient freezes the target during backpropagation, but the value of the loss simplifies to

 Thus, at the objective level, \Cref{eq:fp_loss} is exactly the squared-norm functional of the field $\Delta_{p,q_\btheta}$ under $q_\btheta$.
-Since the two expressions are equal for every $\btheta$, they define the same objective function and thus share the same global minimizers (and optimal value).
+Since these expressions agree for every $\btheta$, they define the same objective function and therefore share the same global minimizers and optimal value.

 \paragraph{Gradient-Level Remark.} Although \Cref{eq:value_equiv} identifies the objective as $\mathbb E_{q_\btheta}\|\Delta_{p,q_\btheta}\|^2$, the stop-gradient solver does not backpropagate through the dependence of $\Delta_{p,q_\btheta}$ on $q_\btheta$.
-Differentiating \Cref{eq:fp_loss} treats the frozen target as constant and yields the semi-gradient
+Differentiating \Cref{eq:fp_loss} treats the target as frozen and yields the semi-gradient